middlicomp/aperitiiif-batch-template/README.md

 2. IIIF Image API
 a. [serverless-iiif](https://github.com/samvera-labs/serverless-iiif) implementation
-b. source image s3 bucket
+b.
+Source image S3 bucket
-c. image sync to s3 github action
+c.
+GitHub Action to sync images to S3 source bucket

 3. IIIF Presentation API
-a. s3 bucket for published json
+a.
+S3 bucket for published json
-b. github action to generate presentation api resources and sync to s3 pres bucket
+b.
+GitHub Action to generate IIIF Presentation API resources and sync to S3 presentation bucket

 4. Tests and Monitoring
-a. github action to deploy an automated listing of resources published using github pages
+a.
+Github Action to deploy an automated listing of resources published using GitHub pages
-b. cron task to randomly select a set of published resources and crawl to validate image delivery
+b.
+Cron to randomly select a set of published resources and crawl to validate image delivery

 ## Workflow (WiP)